Student Financial Aid

-- Submit a and your Certificate of Eligibility issued from the VA.
+- Submit a Request to Begin VA Benefits Form and your Certificate of Eligibility issued from the VA.
 You can send these forms by email, fax, in person and by mail.

-- Submit a (CRF).
-Every semester you register for classes you will need to turn in the Certification Request Form.
+- Submit a Request for Certification Form.
+Every semester you register for classes you will need to turn in the Request for Certification Form.
 It is your responsibility to notify PWSC’s Certifying Official of any changes to your schedule after you have submitted this form.
 Failure to notify may result in charges from the school and/or the VA.
 You can send this form by email, fax, in person and by mail.

 - Self-Verify (Chapter 30, 1606 and 1607).
 Once your classes have been certified (you should receive an email initiated through the Department of Veteran Affairs to the email you provided).
 If you are using Chapters 30, 1606 and 1607 benefits you should receive your payments after you call and self-verify at the end of the month (please allow 3-5 days for processing).
 Please see the Self Verification Information Sheet for details.
 If you are using Chapters 31, 33, and 35 benefits you do not need to self-verify.